mysteryson34/aeson/README.md

     sudo tar zxvf *.tar.gz

-The files should extract to a new directory (example /home/username/jdk-10.0.1) an you will want to create a symbolic link to this directory, like so.
+The files should extract to a new directory (example /home/username/jdk-10.0.1) and you will want to create a symbolic link to this directory, like so.

     sudo ln -s /home/username/jdk-10.0.1 /usr/lib/jvm/jdk-10.0.1